What is Setpoint Weight Loss And Why It Matters WAY More Than Calories

 - Pretzels & Chips Raw Nuts, Seeds, Baked Kale Chips

-3. Practice Eccentric Exercise
+3. Practice eccentric exercise

 Just like eating to lower setpoint weight is vastly different from cutting calories to lower weight, eccentric exercise is vastly different from a traditional exercise designed to burn calories and/or build muscle.

-There are two types of resistance exercise: concentric and eccentric.
+There are two types of resistance exercises: concentric and eccentric.
 Concentric exercise is performed when you lift the resistance.
 (For instance, if you’re performing a dumbbell curl with your arms, the concentric movement is when you curl the weight to your chest.)
 Concentric exercise is probably the type you’re most familiar with, and it definitely gets more attention from bodybuilders.
 However, studies show eccentric exercise brings more weight loss and muscle-building benefits.

 Eccentric exercise is performed when you lower the weight.
 (For instance, if you’re performing a dumbbell curl with your arms, the eccentric movement is when you lower the weight away from your chest.)
 Your muscles are stronger eccentrically, which is why it is easier for you to walk down a flight of steps than it is to walk up them.
 Studies show you can exert up to 40% more resistance eccentrically than concentrically, which has a hugely positive hormonal effect.